Cold water poured on protesters' brazier burn

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Both times the occupants were spoken to and the fire was extinguished.
+Both times the occupants were spoken to and the fire was put out.

 Protesters said they had the fire going for several hours last night and were using it to stay warm.

-A police spokesman said they were aware Fenz had attended incidents in the Octagon, but police had not attended.
+A police spokesman said they were aware fire crews attended incidents in the Octagon, but officers had not gone.

+A Dunedin City Council spokesperson said sprinklers in the area had been turned off and staff had visited protesters to discuss the council’s requirements to mow the grass and maintain the gardens.